- T. Rex (President)Codosaurus, LLC1990 - PRESENT

 - Developed a week-long training class on information security principles; how to install, use, program for, and administer STOP OS; how to use my main framework, and our main older one; and other BAE Systems products.
 Taught this class to NATO C3A (in The Hague), NTT Data (in Tokyo), Lockheed-Martin (in Ft.
 Worth, Texas), and assorted BAE Systems personnel (both the American company BAE Systems Inc., and its British parent BAE Systems plc).

-- Modified the STOP 6 OS networking stack to let it read and write raw Ethernet packets.
+- Modified the STOP 6 OS networking stack to let it read and write raw Ethernet packets, to let it act as a DHCP server or client.

 - Enhanced and maintained the STOP 7 operating system installer and a package installer/upgrader.